What are our orthopedic implants materials?

 Stainless Steel

-Lyntop Medical uses stainless steel on some of our Trauma Screws.
-Stainless steel has been widely used in orthopedic implants for decades.
+Lyntop Medical uses stainless steel on some of our Orthopedic Bone Plates and Locking Screws.
 It is highly durable, resistant to corrosion, and relatively inexpensive.
-They can be manufactured in different shapes and sizes to fit individual patient needs.
+We manufacture in different shapes and sizes to fit individual patient needs.
+The biggest advantage of stainless steel bone plates and screws is their low costs.
 However, one drawback of stainless steel is its relatively high weight, which may lead to stress on the surrounding bone and potential complications in some cases.

 Titanium and Titanium Alloys

-Lyntop Medical uses Titanium or titanium alloys on all of our Trauma Plates because they possess excellent bio-compatibility, strength, and low density/light weight.
+Lyntop Medical uses Titanium or titanium alloys (e.g., Ti-6Al-4V or Ti-6Al-4V ELI) on all of our Orthopedic Plate Types.
+They possess excellent bio-compatibility, strength, and low density & lightweight.
+Our material conforms to ASTM F136 Standard.
 They can reduce the stress on surrounding tissues and bones.
-Titanium implants also exhibit good resistance to corrosion and have the ability to integrate with the natural bone through a process called osseointegration.
+Titanium implants also exhibit good resistance to corrosion and can integrate with the natural bone through osseointegration.
 This promotes long-term stability and reduces the risk of implant failure.

-Lyntop Medical uses Co-Cr-Mo Alloys on Co-Cr-Mo Spinal Rods System, hip or knee replacements.
+Lyntop Medical uses Cobalt Chrome Alloys on Cobalt Chrome Rod System, hip or knee replacements.
 Co-Cr-Mo alloys are known for their exceptional strength and wear resistance, excellent load-bearing capabilities and have a low risk of fracture.
 However, some patients may experience allergic reactions to the nickel content found in certain cobalt-chromium alloys.

 PEEK